Skip to main content

 • Single Axis Limitation: Only one motor can be force-moved at a time, even if the machine has a multi-axis structure.

-• Multi-axis Coordination: To move multiple axes synchronously (e.g., dual Z axes), first set the printhead position:
+• Multi-axis Coordination: If multiple axes need to be moved synchronously (e.g., dual Z axes), first set the printhead position:

 SET_KINEMATIC_POSITION x=50 y=50 z=20